Mistrial for Alabama police officer charged after throwing Indian man

 Patel, who also testified during the trial, has sued Parker and the city, alleging racism played into his treatment.

-Parker was charged in state court with misdemeanor assault.
+Parker was charged in state court with misdemeanour assault.
 That trial and his termination proceedings are on hold pending the outcome of the federal case.

 (Reporting by Letitia Stein in Tampa, Fla.; Editing by Sandra Maler and Jonathan Oatis)